maddie480/MaddieHelpingHand/README.md

     - have persistent touch switches (touch switches that stay collected even if you die / change screens and didn't collect the whole group)
     - have a mix of persistent and non-persistent switch gates
     - _if all touch switches or all switch gates are persistent_, the flag associated to them will activate once you complete the group, so you can use it to activate other entities.
 - **Customizable Crumble Blocks**: crumble blocks that don't respawn after they crumbled, or that respawn after a custom delay.
+They can also be grouped, so that crumble platforms next to each other crumble together.
 - **Upside-Down and Sideways Jumpthroughs**: platforms you can only cross in one direction (left to right, right to left, or up to down).
 - **One-Way Invisible Barriers**: barriers that you can only cross left to right, or right to left.
 As opposed to sideways jumpthrus, you cannot climb on them, or walljump off them.
 - **Custom Summit Checkpoints**: summit checkpoints that can display more than just numbers.
 You can have minuses, question marks, or make your own digits!